Ameliasks/dms1_blog/posts/seventh-blog-post.md

 ![photo 1](photos/19.jpg)
 *20 thumbnail sketches*

-The task was to create 20 thumbnail sketches of a chosen topic- I chose my home country, SIngapore.
+The task was to create 20 thumbnail sketches of a chosen topic- I chose my home country, Singapore.
 Most of the icons are of the cityscape, the food, icons and landmarks.

 ## Assignment 2 Thumbnail Sketches